-- The Deputy Chief of Operations is responsible to purchase and issue equipment and maintain a current inventory of tire deflation devices. - Unit commanders are responsible for effective deployment, reporting, reloading and redeployment, and for tracking each use of these devices. - Unit Commanders are also responsible for reporting serial numbers for used "Stop Sticks" so replacement parts may be obtained. - Tire deflation devices will be mounted and carried in accordance with the manufacturer's recommendations.
+- The DeputyOperations is responsible to purchase and issue equipment and maintain a current inventory of tire deflation devices. - Unit commanders are responsible for issuance, reporting, reloading and redeployment, and tracking overall device use. - Unit Commanders are responsible for reporting the serial numbers for used "Stop Sticks" so replacement parts may be obtained. - Tire deflation devices will be carried following the manufacturer's recommendations.